Looking Closely at the Growth Curve for Groupon Inc. (GRPN)

 Sponsored

-The average price from analysts is $14.00, which is $4.84 above the current price.
-GRPN currently public float of 19.00M and currently shorts hold a 33.93% ratio of that float.
-Today, the average trading volume of GRPN was 843.37K shares.
+GRPN currently public float of 19.01M and currently shorts hold a 33.90% ratio of that float.
+Today, the average trading volume of GRPN was 855.79K shares.

 GRPN’s Market Performance

-GRPN stocks went up by 4.81% for the week, with a monthly drop of -15.73% and a quarterly performance of -13.99%, while its annual performance rate touched -59.03%.
-The volatility ratio for the week stands at 6.88% while the volatility levels for the past 30 days are set at 6.22% for Groupon Inc. The simple moving average for the period of the last 20 days is -8.25% for GRPN stocks with a simple moving average of -45.11% for the last 200 days.
+GRPN stocks went down by -14.01% for the week, with a monthly drop of -37.71% and a quarterly performance of -20.69%, while its annual performance rate touched -66.40%.
+The volatility ratio for the week stands at 8.44% while the volatility levels for the past 30 days are set at 6.79% for Groupon Inc. The simple moving average for the period of the last 20 days is -20.94% for GRPN stocks with a simple moving average of -54.10% for the last 200 days.

 Analysts’ Opinion of GRPN